 Join hundreds of MFL teachers in the TES MFL group.
 Find lesson ideas and inspiration, share best practice and get your questions answered by peers.
 This is also the place to go to debate the latest issues in MFL.

-Ahead of the week, why not have a read of the national curriculum chats that have been led by our languages adviser, Rachel Hawkes over the past few months.
-You can also head over to our languages forum, where you can join fellow teachers discussing all things MFL.
+For more information and advice, you can also head over to our languages forum, where you can join fellow teachers discussing all things MFL.

 The new languages curriculum 2014: What you need to know